Skip to main content

 • Adults, beginning at age 45 and continuing until age 75

-• Younger adults (before age 45) who have a family history of colorectal cancer or polyps
+• Some younger adults (before age 45) who have some conditions that increase colorectal cancer risk (cystic fibrosis) or a family history of colorectal cancer or polyps

-• For people ages 76-85, screening decision should be based on a personal preference, prior screening history and overall health.
+• For people ages 76-85, the decision to continue screening should is based on a personal preference, prior screening history and overall health.
 Those over 85 most likely do not benefit from having routine screening.

 • Frequency of screening depends upon type of screening test used, the results of the previous testing, as well as family history.

 • Colonoscopy: Examination of the inside of the colon using a colonoscope, a thin, flexible, lighted tube instrument inserted into the rectum.
 It has a tool to remove abnormal tissue to be examined for cancer under a microscope.
 Performed under sedation so there is no pain during the procedure, the test is most effective when the colon is totally clear of stool.
-That requires a liquid diet and bowel (prep) cleansing by laxatives a day or two before the procedure.
+That requires a liquid diet and bowel cleansing (prep) by laxatives a day or two before the procedure.
 A colonoscopy is not only a highly effective detection tool, but it’s also the only test that can prevent colorectal cancer by removing small growths or polyps before they become a problem.
-Frequency: Once every 10 years if negative or sooner if indicated due to polyps or other risk factors.
+Frequency: Once every 10 years if negative or sooner if indicated due to polyps or other risk factors, such as family history.

-• Stool-Based Testing: Screening by stool testing is recommended for people at average risk of colorectal cancer.
+• Stool-Based Testing: Screening by stool testing is only recommended for people at average risk for colorectal cancer.
 These tests can be done in the comfort of your home and don’t require changes in diet, medications or a bowel prep.
-Stool-based testing isn’t recommended for those at increased risk for colorectal cancer including patients with a personal history of polyps or cancers of the GI tract, family history of colorectal cancer, known genetic risk factors, inflammatory bowel disease or symptoms such as bleeding or anemia.
+Stool-based testing isn’t recommended for those at increased risk for colorectal cancer including patients with a personal history of polyps or cancers of the GI tract, family history of colorectal cancer or polyps, known genetic risk factors, inflammatory bowel disease or symptoms such as bleeding or anemia.

 • Fecal Immunochemical Test (FIT): This test checks stool for blood.
 It is important to know that a positive test will require the patient to undergo a colonoscopy to determine if cancer or an advanced polyp is present.
 Frequency: Once every year, if negative.

-Who has a higher risk than average for developing colon cancer?
+Who has a higher-than-average risk for developing colorectal cancer?

 • Family history of colorectal cancer or polyps